 Rakutanian People's Air Force¶

 The Rakutanian People's Air Force (RPAF-Air) is the country's air service.
 Approximately 65,000 active personnel.
-The Air Force operates fighter formations, ground-attack and tactical strike formations, transport, and the substantial National Air Defense Command (formally a separate command but operationally integrated with the Air Force service).
+The Air Force operates fighter and ground-attack regiments, transport, and the substantial Air Defense Command (PVO — formally a separate command but operationally integrated with the Air Force service).

-The RPAF-Air is a Soviet-pattern tactical air force focused on ground support of Army operations and air defense of the homeland.
+The RPAF-Air is a Continental-bloc-pattern tactical air force modeled on Late Continental-bloc Frontal Aviation + PVO + VTA, focused on ground support of Army operations and air defense of the homeland.
 It is not organized for strategic bombing or long-range expeditionary operations.

 Doctrine¶